TypeStrong/atom-typescript/docs/tsconfig.md

 # `tsconfig.json`
-A unified project format for TypeScript.
+A unified project format for TypeScript ([see merged PR on Microsoft/TypeScript](https://github.com/Microsoft/TypeScript/pull/1692)).
 The TypeScript compiler (`1.4` and above) only cares about `compilerOptions` and `files`.
 We add additional features to this:

 * `filesGlob`: To make it easier for you to just add / remove files in your project we add `filesGlob` which accepts an array of `glob / minimatch / RegExp` patterns (similar to grunt) to specify source files.